-The first example is Nineveh, the capital of the ruthless Assyrian Empire.
-When Jonah visited the city he proclaimed repeatedly that in just forty days the city would be overthrown (Jonah 3:4).
-Unlike the hard-hearted inhabitants of Jerusalem on so many occasions, the pagan idolaters of Nineveh started to repent and put on sackcloth in order to humble themselves before God.
+Unlike the people of Israel, the pagan idolaters of Nineveh immediately started to repent and put on sackcloth in order to humble themselves before God.
 They proclaimed a fast that even the king endorsed with a royal decree.
-His reason for the fast was the hope that God would change his mind (verse 9).
+The king's reason for the fast was the hope that the Lord would forestall the punishment they deserved (Jonah 3:9).

-What was God's response to those in Nineveh who humbled themselves?
-He saw what they did and CHANGED HIS MIND.
-He decided not to destroy the city (verse 10)
+What was the response of God to those in Nineveh who humbled themselves?
+He saw what they did and decided in his mind to alter his plans.
+He decided not to destroy the city (Jonah 3:10).